Jasmin Savoy Brown

 Jasmin Savoy Brown (born March 21, 1994) is an American actress.
 She (Note: Brown uses the pronouns she/her and they/them.
-This article uses she/her for consistency.) is known for starring in the thriller drama series Yellowjackets (2021–present) and the slasher franchise Scream (2022–present), the latter of which established her as a scream queen.
+This article uses both "she" and "they" to respect that.) is known for starring in the thriller drama series Yellowjackets (2021–present) and the slasher franchise Scream (2022–present).

 Brown appears in the supernatural series The Leftovers (2015–2017) and the legal drama series For the People (2018–2019), the slasher film Sound of Violence (2021), and the thriller film Missing (2023).
-She also plays Phin Mason / Tinkerer in the video game Spider-Man: Miles Morales (2020).
+They also play Phin Mason / Tinkerer in the video game Spider-Man: Miles Morales (2020).

 Early life

 Brown was born in Alameda, California to an African-American father and white mother.
 She has Irish ancestry from the maternal side of her family.
-She was raised in Springfield, Oregon.
+They were raised in Springfield, Oregon.
 At age four, Brown had her first role in a church musical which sparked her love of performing.
-Growing up, she participated in numerous musicals and was a member of various musical clubs, choirs and groups, some of which include University of Oregon, Portland Shakespeare Project, Art's Umbrella, Oregon Children's Choir, and Upstart Crow Youth Theatre (formerly known as Upstart Crow Studios).
+Growing up, they participated in numerous musicals and were a member of various musical clubs, choirs and groups, some of which include University of Oregon, Portland Shakespeare Project, Art's Umbrella, Oregon Children's Choir, and Upstart Crow Youth Theatre (formerly known as Upstart Crow Studios).
 Following high school, Brown moved to Portland, Oregon to pursue acting.